Walsall: Literature

+Media

+Local television news programmes are BBC Midlands Today and ITV News Central.
+Big Centre TV, the former local television channel covering Birmingham and the Black Country, was based in Walsall town centre for a short time.

+Local radio stations are BBC Radio WM, Heart West Midlands, Smooth West Midlands, Capital Midlands, Hits Radio Birmingham, Greatest Hits Radio Birmingham & The West Midlands and Ambur Radio, a community based station which broadcast from the town.

+The town is served by the local newspapers: Walsall Advertiser and Walsall Chronicle, which is owned by the Express & Star.

 Shopping

 In 1809, a market house was constructed at the end of High Street, on the site of the market cross, for the sale of poultry, eggs, butter and dairy produce.
 The building was demolished in 1852 along with other buildings that had fallen into disrepair.
 A pig market was constructed in the town in 1815 on High Street.
 At its peak, the market would handle the sale of 2,000 pigs per day.

 In 1847, the corporation tried to construct a new market hall on the 'Bowling Green', to the rear of the Dragon Inn.
 The scheme proposed to use a large amount of public money to construct the hall.
 Shopkeepers feared that their businesses would be affected and demonstrations were held across the town against the proposals.
 The demonstrations forced the plans to be shelved.

 Walsall town centre is a popular shopping destination in the Black Country.
 This is partly because of the ample supply of free or extremely cheap parking available within the town centre, including at two large supermarkets — Tesco and Asda — located on opposite sides of the town centre.
-Crown Wharf Retail Park is the most popular area of shopping, Housing Asda's first non-food store, Asda Living, as well as popular shops and restaurants such as Outfit, Argos Smyths Toys, Bank, River Island, Starbucks and Nando's.
+Crown Wharf Retail Park is the most popular area of shopping, housing Asda's first non-food store, Asda Living, as well as popular shops and restaurants.

 Park Street remains Walsall's main shopping high street.
 Well-known retailers such as New Look, Deichmann, USC and Primark are all located on this fully pedestrianized high street.
 There is one main shopping mall 'Bradford Mall' formerly known as the 'Saddlers Centre' and two smaller malls located in the town centre.
 'The Old Square' shopping mall houses other smaller retailers, while 'Quasar Centre', now known as 'Park Place Shopping Centre', houses Wilko's and the other smaller retailers.
 Other shopping destinations include Broadwalk Retail Park and Reedswood Retail Park.

 The area around Walsall Art Gallery is under redevelopment.
-A new Premier Inn hotel has opened along with an 8 screen The Light Cinemas in addition to popular restaurants such as PizzaExpress, TGI Fridays and Bella Italia.
+A new Premier Inn hotel has opened along with an 8 screen The Light Cinemas.
 There is also a second cinema to be opened across the road opposite Tesco, which will also house popular restaurants.